graphql/graphql-spec/spec/Section 7 -- Response.md

 `null` to bubble up to a field higher than the list field with the associated `@stream` directive, then the stream will complete with errors.

+#### Deferred data

+Deferred data is a map that may appear as an item in the `incremental` entry of a response.
+Deferred data is the result of an associated `@defer` directive in the operation.
+A defer payload must contain `data` and `path` entries and may contain `errors`, and `extensions` entries.

+##### Data

+The `data` entry in a Defer payload will be of the type of a particular field in the GraphQL result.
+The adjacent `path` field will contain the path segments of the field this data is associated with.
+If an error has caused a `null` to bubble up to a field higher than the field that contains the fragment with the associated `@defer` directive, then the fragment will complete with errors.

 #### Path

 A `path` field allows for the association to a particular field in a GraphQL